scognito/funda-test/README.md

 I'm not dutch so I cannot verify the correctness of the labels :)

-Models are created using json_to_dart web utility, then I modified the source removing a lot of unnecessary fields.
+JSON models are created using json_to_dart web utility: many values were automatically set nullable so

-Instead of hardcoding an id for showing an apartment (that could not be available when reviewing the app), I decided to show the first page of all available apartments in Amsterdam, with the possibility to click on each one and see the details.
+I used the ! / ? / ?? operators quite ofter.
+Usually I ask the backend team for which ones are mandatory.

 ## Packages used

+I've used the minimum number of packages for the purpose

 * http for network requests
+* url_launcher for making calls and open external urls like google maps or make a phone call
 * provider for simple state management
-* url_launcher for making calls and open external urls like google maps (see below)
-* get_it as service locator
+* get_it as service locator for dependency injection
 * flutter_html for render some fields that arrive in html format (like "waarde")

 I didn't added a video package for playing videos.
 I prefer to leave the app as simple as I can.

-There are a lot of possible nullable keys that come from API, so I've added the question mark for the ones needed for the purpouse of the app
+## Notes

+I didn't use any routing or i18n package since the test app is basic

+## Tests

+Integration test are in the integration_test directory